chidimyke/remote-config/README.md

 ![Basic LAN Topology](basic%20LAN.png) </br>

 The network topology was designed and simulated in GNS3. </br>
-The automation client is a PC running Ubuntu through the Network administrator can remotely manage Network Devices on the Network. </br>
+The automation client is a PC running Ubuntu through which the Network administrator can remotely manage Network Devices on the Network. </br>
 For this demo the Router was the target device.